Real Love (Doobie Brothers song)

 "Real Love" is a hit song by The Doobie Brothers, the first of three singles from their 1980 LP, One Step Closer.

-"Real Love" became the greatest hit from the album, reaching #5 on the U.S. Billboard Hot 100 during the fall of the year.
+"Real Love" became the greatest hit from the album, reaching No. 5 on the U.S. Billboard Hot 100 during the fall of the year.
 It is the group's third highest-charting U.S. single after their two number-one hits, "Black Water" and "What a Fool Believes".
-The song reached #12 in Canada.
+The song reached No. 12 in Canada.
 It was also a Top 20 Adult Contemporary hit in both nations.

 Record World said that its "blue-eyed soul and melodic keyboard finesse translate into another multi-format charttopper."

 The song became the second of nine songs entitled "Real Love" charting on the U.S. Billboard Hot 100 between 1980 and 1996, with the final being the Beatles hit.
 It is also the second biggest hit with this title, behind Jody Watley's.